Mixed reactions to possible relaxation of Schengen veto

 2023-12-10 20:03:00

-While Romania’s Prime Minister Marcel Ciolacu and Bulgaria’s Prime Minister Nikolaj Denkow were pleased about the move, Bulgaria’s President Rumen Radev was reserved.
-According to reports, Karner agreed that the limits could be lowered, at least in air traffic.
+While Romania’s Prime Minister Marcel Ciolacu and Bulgaria’s Prime Minister Nikolaj Denkow were pleased regarding the move, Bulgaria’s President Rumen Radev was reserved.
+According to reports, Karner agreed that the limits might be lowered, at least in air traffic.

 The land borders would retain their current status, Bulgaria and Romania would not officially be Schengen members.
 A spokesman for the Interior Minister confirmed corresponding reports from the “Kurier” and the “Kleine Zeitung” (Sunday editions) on Saturday evening in response to an APA request.
 One condition for this would be stricter border controls, the reports continue.
 Karner is traveling to Slovenia on Monday to discuss on the sidelines of a meeting with representatives of these countries what conditions would have to be met for Austria to agree to the so-called “Air Schengen”.
 The consultations are scheduled to take place on Tuesday as part of the “Salzburg Forum” in Brdo Pri Kranju.